 In September, 1920 the Podillia Provincial Archival Department was established under the Provincial Public Education Office, and the Podillia Regional Archives was disbanded.
 In February, 1921 the Provincial Committee for the Protection of Antiquities, Nature and Art Heritage (Hubkopys) was organized under the Provincial Public Education Office; an archival section became a part of it.
 The Podillia Provincial Archival Department was dissolved.
 In the spring, 1922 the Podillia Provincial Historical Archives for pre-revolutionary archival documents keeping was established in Vinnytsia.
-It contained materials of the Podillia and Kamianets-Podilsky Archival Departments.
-This was the beginning of the State Archives of Vinnytsia Region.
+It contained materials of the Podillia and Kamyanets-Podilsky Archival Departments.
+This was the beginning of the State Archives of Vinnytsia Oblast.

-On July 24, 1925, due to the liquidation of the governorate of Podillia the Provincial Archival Department ceased to exist, and its functions were transferred to the Provisional Archival Commission, which in turn transferred its documents to three district archival departments established at Vinnytsia, Mohyliv-Podilsky and Tulchyn.
+On July 24, 1925, due to the liquidation of the guberniya of Podillia the Provincial Archival Department ceased to exist, and its functions were transferred to the Provisional Archival Commission, which in turn transferred its documents to three district archival departments established at Vinnytsia, Mohyliv-Podilsky and Tulchyn.
 The Historical Archives was fully integrated into the Vinnytsia District Archival Department.

 In 1930, the Vinnytsia District Archival Department was reorganized into the Vinnytsia Local Archival Department and at the end of 1931 the Vinnytsia Local Archival Department was reorganized into the Vinnytsia State Historical Archives.